Rev. Fr. Michael A. O' Quigley

 Singer / Producer / Missionary

 During 1958 Fr.
 O ‘Quigley returned to Blackrock where he joined the teaching staff of Willow Park.
-His exploits were recalled that in the senior scholasticate ‘his hilarious rendering of the Robin in Aristophane’s Birds’.
-It was thought that he imitated one of the professorial staff.
-Plus, one morning: as the multitude of scholastics were standing in serried ranks for ‘meditation‘ a cockroach crawled up the aisle only to be squashed by the boot of J. H. Ryan: the poor ever – sensitive Quig was so shocked that he collapsed, then he had to be carried out!
+His exploits were recalled that in the Senior Scholasticate ‘his hilarious rendering of the Robin in Aristophanes’ ‘Birds’ It was thought that he imitated one of the professorial staff members.
+One morning: as the multitude of scholastics were standing in serried ranks for ‘meditation‘ a cockroach crawled up the aisle only to be squashed by the boot of J. H. Ryan: the poor ever – sensitive Quig was so shocked that he collapsed: he had to be carried out!

-Unfortunately, during 1965 Fr o ‘Quigley suffered a serious stroke which left one side paralyzed.
-He recovered over a long period at a rehabilitation clinic, in that he managed to drag himself around with the aid of a stick.
+Unfortunately, during 1965 Fr.
+O ‘Quigley suffered a serious stroke which left him with one side paralyzed.
+He recovered over a long period at a rehabilitation clinic.
+He managed to drag himself around with the aid of a stick.
 He still was often the centre of a social gathering.

-His demise occurred suddenly when he was just age fifty-seven while he stayed with relatives during the summer holidays on July 4th, 1973.
+Fr.
+O ‘Quigley’s demise occurred suddenly when he was just age fifty-seven years when he stayed with relatives during the summer holidays on 4th July 1973.
 He is interred in Kimmage in Dublin.